 Tokyo is, quite simply, the ramen capital of the world.
-With an estimated 10,000+ ramen shops across the city, ranging from legendary hole-in-the-wall counters to Michelin-recognized establishments, finding the best bowl can feel overwhelming.
-Every neighborhood has its champions, every style has its devotees, and new shops open (and close) constantly.
+There are an estimated 10,000-plus ramen shops across the city — everything from six-seat counters behind a noren curtain to Michelin-recognized kitchens — and that abundance is exactly what makes the hunt for the best ramen Tokyo can offer feel overwhelming.
+Every neighborhood has its champion.
+Every style has its diehards.
+Shops open and close constantly, and the bowl everyone queued for last year may have moved across town.

 Tokyo Ramen Styles Explained